swati-d-bajpai/nest-js-boilerplate/README.md

 ## Getting Started

-Before start, we need to install some packages and tools.
+Before start, we need to install some pages and tools.
-The recommended version is the LTS version for every tool and package.
+The recommended version is the LTS version for every tool and page.

 > Make sure to check that the tools have been installed successfully.